-Right now, there are two sources of ads that I use on this blog: Google AdSense and Amazon Native Ads.
+Right now, there are two sources of ads that I use on this blog: Google AdSense and Amazon Native Ads (edit 2022-06-12: Amazon Native Ads are now discontinued as a product.)
 Autotools Mythbuster only has AdSense, because the Amazon ads don’t really fit it well.
 On mobile platform, the only thing you really see is AdSense, as the Native Ads are all the way to the bottom (they don’t do page-level ads as far as I can tell), on desktop you only get to see the Amazon ads.

 AdSense pays you both for clicks and for views of the ads on your site, although of course the former gives you significantly higher revenue.
 Amazon Native Ads only pays you for the items people actually buy, after clicking on the Ads on your site, as it is part of the Amazon Affiliate program.
 I have started using the Amazon Native Ads as an experiment over April and May, mostly out of curiosity of how they would perform.

 The reason why I was curious of the performance is that AdSense, while it used to mostly make decision on which ads to show based on the content of the page, it has been mostly doing remarketing, which appears to creep some people up (I will make no further comments on this), while the idea that Amazon could show ads for content relevant to what I talked about appealed to me.
 It also turned out to have been an interesting way to find a bug with Amazon’s acapbot, because of course crawlers are hard.
 As it turns out, the amount of clicks coming from Amazon Native Ads is near zero, and the buying rate is even lower, but it still stacks fairly against AdSense.